rdtarvin/RADseq_Quito_2017/installation_instructions.md

 ```
 If the installation worked, the text you saved to the file should print to the screen.

+One note - on the VM, copy is Ctrl+Shift+C and paste is Ctrl+Shift+V

 Stacks, iPyrad, dDocent, R, cd-hit-est, fastx-toolkit, and fastqc are all installed in $HOME/Applications/BioBuilds and should be accessible via $PATH.
 AftrRAD is installed in $HOME/Applications/AftrRADv5.0.